Teyras/ConfigMapper/doc/design.md

 geometry: margin=1in
 ...

+# Use case analysis

+There are two main approaches to working with configuration files - either the user edits the file directly, or the program features an interface that allows setting preferences in a more comfortable way.

+The first approach only requires the library to read the configuration file.
+Writing functionality is however required by the second approach.
+It is important that the saved file is similar to the original.
+However, it is not necessary to keep its structure exactly the same (e.g. preserve variable substitutions) - when the configuration file is being handled by the program itself, it is seldom read by a human.

+It is also a good practice to encapsulate configuration in an object that can be passed to classes that use it, instead of accessing configuration options directly from random places in the code.

 # Specifying the configuration format

 The configuration format is defined using standard Java classes.
 The fields that